 Frequently Asked Questions

-• A CPA’s code of ethics precludes them from appraising or valuing a business unless they have substantial experience buying and selling businesses, or unless they hold an appropriate certification or designation to appraise them.
+Can my accountant value the business?
+A CPA’s code of ethics precludes them from appraising or valuing a business unless they have substantial M&A experience or hold an appropriate appraisal certification or designation.
 Anyone tasked to value a business should have real-world experience in M&A, not just theoretical knowledge.
+If your CPA offers to appraise a business, we suggest asking them what designation they maintain and how many M&A transactions they’ve been involved in.

 Due Diligence

-• Due diligence is the systematic process of gathering and analyzing information necessary to help buyers and sellers determine whether they should proceed with a business transaction.
-Due diligence includes a review of quantitative information, such as sales and financial data, and qualitative information, such as an assessment of the existing management, internal systems, and existing licenses.
+What is Due Diligence?
+Due diligence is the systematic process of gathering and analyzing information necessary to help buyers and sellers determine whether to proceed with a business transaction.
+It includes a review of quantitative information, such as sales and financial data, and qualitative information, such as an assessment of the existing management, internal systems, and licenses.

-• No. Please do not approach any employees of the business.
+Can I talk to the seller’s employees?
+No. Please do not approach any of the business’s employees.
 Employees and management will likely not be aware of the sale and would fear the loss of their jobs or major changes to their roles.

 Transaction Structure

-• The price generally includes all assets required to generate the cash flow or profit of the business, with the exception of cash, the owner’s personal assets (laptop, phone, vehicle, etc.), and real estate.
+What does the purchase price include?
+The price generally includes all assets required to operate the business, with the exception of cash, the owner’s personal assets (laptop, phone, vehicle, etc.), and real property.

 Closing

-• On average, it takes two to four months to close after the letter of intent is accepted.
+How long does it take to close?
+On average, it takes two to four months to close after the letter of intent is accepted.
 We have closed some transactions in as little as one week, while others have taken more than six months.
-It generally takes one to two months to complete due diligence and one to two months to close after that.
 The process can take longer if third-party financing is involved or if complications arise.

-• Yes, the assets of the business should be delivered free and clear at closing.
+Will all debt be paid at closing?
+Yes, the business’s assets should be delivered free and clear at closing.
 Any debt to be assumed should be identified, including the amount of the debt and the terms of repayment.